-	Snook love natural-looking soft plastics retrieved at medium pace including minnows, paddle tails, and grubs.
-Add scent to the soft plastics really seems to help.
-Snook also respond well to shallow and mid diving hard body lures in shiny colours retrieved at a medium pace.
+Snook love natural-looking soft plastics retrieved at a medium pace including minnows, paddle tails, and grubs.
+Adding scent to the soft plastics really seems to help.
+Snook also respond well to shallow and mid-diving hard body lures in shiny colours retrieved at a medium pace.
 Metal slugs and blades trolled slowly also work very well.

 - Berkley gulp turtleback worm

 - Daiwa Bait Junkie 2.5 inch grub